KiltedCode/khandaria-campaign/end-game-questions.md

 1. When meeting with Magnus in meadow, one of "proposed" things we could do was to go to Qubla for information.
 How would that have played out?
 1. What is the trap outside Buildhame?
 1. Is there connection between the silver raven figurine from `Craddock`'s loot with command word of _agna_, and `Agna` the fighter, works with `Serda` who got captured?
+1. Was there really a plan to replace the Khan or was it just a red herring?

 ## Random Thoughts